 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-Some models have pantry style cabinets in the kitchen for added storage.
-The silverware drawer contains a molded silverware divider tray for added storage.
-In the bedroom on all models, the bed platform lifts for convenient storage.
-This platform is held open by pressurized struts to allow hands-free access.
+In the bedroom, the bed platform lifts to provide an additional, convenient storage area.
+A strap is provided to help raise the bed.
+Once the bed platform is lifted, it is held open by pressurized struts to allow hands-free access.